PCMDI/input4MIPs_CVs/docs/usage-data-user/downloading.md

 ```

 If you want to only download data of a specific type,
-you can do that oo.
+you can do that too.
 For example, to only download global-, annual-mean greenhouse gas concentrations,
 you can add the below.